obonaventure/cnp3/book/network/network.rst

    The Type 0 routing header

-The type 0 routing was intended to allow a host to indicate a loose source router that should be followed by a packet by specifying the addresses of some of the routers that must forward this packet.
+The type 0 routing option was intended to allow a host to indicate a loose source router that should be followed by a packet by specifying the addresses of some of the routers that must forward this packet.
 Unfortunately, further work with this routing header, including an entertaining demonstration with scapy_ [BE2007]_ revealed some severe security problems with this routing header.
 For this reason, loose source routing with the type 0 routing header has been removed from the IPv6 specification :rfc:`5095`.

 .. index:: IPv6 fragmentation

 In IPv6, fragmentation is performed exclusively by the source host and relies on the fragmentation header.
 This 64 bits header is composed of six fields :

  - a `Next Header` field that indicates the type of the header that follows the fragmentation header
  - a `reserved` field set to `0`.
- - the `Fragment Offset` is a 13-bit unsigned integer that contains the offset, in 8-octet units, of the data following this header, relative to the start of the original packet.
+ - the `Fragment Offset` is a 13-bit unsigned integer that contains the offset, in 8 bytes units, of the data following this header, relative to the start of the original packet.
  - the `More` flag that is set to `0` in the last fragment of a packet and to `1` in all other fragments.
  - the 32 bits `Identification` field indicates to which original packet a fragment belongs.
 When a host sends fragmented packets, it should ensure that it does not reuse the same `identification` field for packets sent to the same destination during a period of `MSL` seconds.
 This is easier with the 32 bits `identification` used in the IPv6 fragmentation header, than with the 16 bits `identification` field of the IPv4 header.

-Some implementations send the fragments in increasing fragment offset order, starting from the first fragment.
+Some IPv6 implementations send the fragments of a packet in increasing fragment offset order, starting from the first fragment.
 Others send the fragments in reverse order, starting from the last fragment.
-The latter solution can be advantageous for the host that needs to reassemble the fragments it can easily allocate the buffer that is required to reassemble all fragments of the packet.
+The latter solution can be advantageous for the host that needs to reassemble the fragments as it can easily allocate the buffer that is required to reassemble all fragments of the packet upon reception of the last fragment.
 When a host receives the first fragment of an IPv6 packet, it cannot know a priori the length of the entire IPv6 packet.

-The figure below provides an example of the fragmentation of an IPv6 packet containing a UDP segment in two IPv6 fragments.
+The figure below provides an example of a fragmented IPv6 packet containing a UDP segment.
 The `Next Header` type reserved for the IPv6 fragmentation option is 44.

 .. figure:: fig/network-fig-087-c.png
    :align: center